ottenwbe/ottenwbe.github.io/_drafts/Going-to-Go(lang).md

 What struck me first was how fast I had my first small applications up and running.
 I was especially impressed how easy it was to write a concurrent application with goroutines and channels.

 Of course, the C like Syntax helped in getting familiar with the language.
 But where I stumbled was the order of data type and parameter/variable name in function signatures/variable declarations.

+Golang

+    ```go
+    var num int
+    ```

+VS Java

+   int num

  This is not a negative point, I agree with the reasoning given on the Go Blog https://blog.golang.org/gos-declaration-syntax that it improves the readability.
 Yet it shows the small hurdles in switching from C like languages.

 ## Multiple return values ##